wolffarmer/soli-learning/README.md

 ## Introduction
-The purpose is to build millimeter wave gesture recognition using Ti open board
+The purpose is to build millimeter wave gesture recognition using TI board

 ### Catalog description
 - ai_course : ai videos course for learning the basics of AI
 - config:     soli dataset config
-- evb:        learning when try to using ti-board to generate dataset instead of soli
+- evb:        learning when try to using TI board to generate dataset instead of soli
 - *.py      : python code for builindg ai models

 ### reference  paper info